-Melancholy Maaret/Maaret de la Foret is a Finnish and French-American text, sound, video, installation and visual artist, writer, and composer.
+Melancholy Maaret de la Foret is a multidisciplinary artist, writer, and composer, based in Helsinki and New York.
 She is the founder and artistic director of the sound, performance, and research project, Secret Sauna Sirens.

 Her work is often thematically influenced by Finnish folklore, feminism, neuroscience, the ersatz eroticism of the male gaze in canonical art and classical art theory, and by the works of Gilles Deleuze, Edouard Glissant, David Markson, Andrei Tarkovsky, Rene Char, Audre Lorde, and Simone Weil.

 Classically trained in theatre, movement, and voice, she has a five octave range.
 Many of her sound compositions are installed with video or multi-exposed video stills, often shot under textured glass, steam, or water, then hand-painted and scratched.

 Her work has been described as "ethereal", "haunting and sensuous", "otherworldly", "Bjork meets a young Isabelle Adjani", "esoteric and literary", "a millennial Meredith Monk with a computer", and "hermetically melancholy".

 She has three audio compositions in the permanent archives of the International Streaming Festival for Audio Visual Art, the Hague.
 She contributed vocals and narration for Istvan Horkay's film on the life of Raoul Wallenberg, which premiered at the Kiscelli Múzeum, Budapest, 2014.